qiwi/FeatureToggle/README.md

 debugDataSource.updateFeatureFlagsFromJsonString(...)
 ```

-Default `DebugDataSource` priority is `100`.
+Default `DebugDataSource` priority value is `100`.

 ## Custom DataSource

-It is possible to extend `FeatureToggle` with custom data source:
+You can extend the `FeatureToggle` library with custom data source:

 ```kotlin
 class CustomDataSource : FeatureFlagDataSource {